 However the city draws its reputation overseas from much darker episodes with the Death Railway, the War Cemetery and the bridge over the River Kwai.
 The Japanese camps of World War II led 16,000 prisoners of war and 100,000 Asian workers to cruel deaths under the scorching sun of Kanchanaburi province to build a railway between Thailand and Burma so that the Japanese could invade Burma and defeat the British Allied Forces.

 I was amazed at the total lack of safety despite the bridge's popularity.
 Walking across the bridge means mainly making your way on of two parallel wooden posts separated by a steel-plated walkway in the middle.
 Both sides are blatantly open, hiding nothing of the river some forty feet below and crossing is not recommended to people suffering from vertigo or small children.
-I knew nothing of the "small children" part and led my girls with my father, holding hands tight and avoiding to look below.
+I knew nothing of the "small children" part and led my girls with my father, holding hand

 Once on the other side, we stepped down the bridge to feed bananas to an elephant below.
 "Look maman, a train!" said my oldest one pointing towards the bridge.
 I was floored.
 On the tracks we were walking on just ten minutes before chugged a tourist train on its way for a short ride.
 That was not expected.
 Since we were supposed to picnic by the Erawan waterfalls 65 km north and it was already past 11 am, we hurried back the same way and got in the car.